tylerkessler/wp-gpt-assistant-widget/README.md

 ## Features

 - Seamless integration of GPT-powered chat into WordPress sites.
-- Easy-to-use widget that can be added to any page or post.
 - Secure management of API keys through the WordPress admin interface.
 - Real-time communication with OpenAI's GPT assistant.
-- Customizable UI to match your website's design.

 ## Installation